IronWolf437/IronWolf437/README.md

 <img align="right" alt="coding" width="400" src="fire.gif">

 <p>
-  I am passionate about hardware and software development, and have hands-on experience in Arduino, Python, and web development (HTML and CSS) yet I am still a beginner.
+  I am passionate about hardware and software development, with hands-on experience in Arduino, Python, and basic web development (HTML & CSS).
 I have worked on several projects including the Iron Man portfolio site, an Ohm color code calculator app, and small Python projects.
-I have also explored AI and machine learning through projects such as face recognition and fire detection model In fire alarm systems is (under development) and deep learning models on Kaggle.
+I have also explored AI and machine learning through projects such as face recognition, a fire detection model for fire alarm systems (currently under development), and deep learning models on Kaggle.
 </p>
 <p>
   I’m constantly learning and excited to share my experiences.
-Feel free to explore my repositories or reach out if you'd like to collaborate!
+Feel free to explore my repositories, and don’t hesitate to reach out for collaboration!
 </p>

 <h2 style="color: #FFEB95; font-size: 2rem;">